SIT-EE552-WS/course-slides/strings-and-io.md

   src.close();
 }
 ```
-- Code in the `finally` block will always execute
-  regardless of error or success
-- ...but `src` is not available here
+- ...but fails to compile because `src` is not available here

 ----
 ### Same example with corrected scope